FOR IMMEDIATE RELEASE

 **The Luxembourg American Cultural Society’s mission is to preserve the roots of our heritage and nurture the leaves of ongoing relationships between Luxembourg and America.**

-Join Executive Director Bettina Steinbrügge as she takes us on a virtual tour of MUDAM – The Contemporary Art Museum of Luxembourg.
+Join Executive Director Bettina Steinbrügge as she takes us on a virtual presentation of MUDAM – The Contemporary Art Museum of Luxembourg.

-MUDAM (c.1998) stands for Musée d’Art Moderne Grand-Duc Jean, which translates to Museum of Modern Art Grand-Duc Jean.
+MUDAM (c.1998) stands for Musée d’Art Moderne Grand-Duc Jean, which currently uses the title Mudam — the Contemporary Art Museum of Luxembourg.

 Check out MUDAM’s current and upcoming Exhibits here.